tomice/tomice.github.io/_posts/2024-12-15-creating-a-dns-sinkhole-for-bbb.md

 update your router's DNS settings so that it points to the BeagleBone Black's IP as the primary DNS server.
 The Pi-hole website has a [great example](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245) on how to do this.
+You can customize the front end website by having it be more dynamic, parse more stats, have a nicer looking GUI, and more!

 ## Further Reading